 Tips and Tricks for Decoding Three Letter Word Families

 - Muffin Tin and Magnet Letters: Flip over a 6 cup muffin tin and use magnet letters to spell three letter words.
-I really like this classroom magnet letter kit from Lakeshore Learning because the vowels are a different color than the consonants and there are multiple copies of each letter.
+I really like this classroom magnet letter kit because the vowels are a different color than the consonants and there are multiple copies of each letter.
 Spell the word and point to each letter saying it’s sound, c-a-t, then slide your finger underneath all of the letters from beginning to end and say the word “cat”.
 Switch out the beginning sound to spell the next word in the word family.

 - Word Families Letters: I created these letters so that you wouldn’t have to buy the magnetic letters.
 I recommend sorting the letters according to the word families and storing them in small plastic baggies.